1923 Hammond Pros season: Schedule

 The Pros' second game of the season was the only one they ever played in their home city of Hammond.
 For four years the club had been unable to play a true home game due to lack of a suitable venue.
-A local banker, A. Murray Turner, constructed a workable athletic grounds, Turner Field.
+A local banker, A. Murray Turner, constructed a workable athletic ground, Turner Field.
 The stadium, with a capacity of only a few thousand, would be the site of Hammond's only win in 1923 — a 7–0 victory over the visiting Dayton Triangles.

 The game's only score came in the fourth quarter when left end "Ink" Williams scooped up a fumble at the Dayton 25-yard-line and returned it for a touchdown.
 Future Pro Football Hall of Famer Fritz Pollard kicked the extra point to finish the day's scoring.
 Three additional games scheduled for Hammond would be canceled — one due to torrential rain and two for financial reasons, owing to poor fan support for a poorly performing team.

 The October 7, 1923, game with the Triangles would also be the last regular-season NFL game played in Indiana for over 60 years, until the Indianapolis Colts arrived from Baltimore in 1984.

 The Pros would have a fine opportunity to put together back-to-back wins the following week, during a trip to Missouri to play the short-lived St. Louis All-Stars, but Hammond's two black stars — Fritz Pollard and "Ink" Williams — would not be permitted to take the field.
 Playing in the rain in front of a pathetic crowd of 719 fans, the teams mucked out a 0–0 tie, in which the punting battle between Hammond's Wally Hess and Pete Casey of St. Louis was the main attraction.